center-for-threat-informed-defense/defending-ot-with-attack/docs/process.rst

 Process
 =======

+REVIEW RELEVANCE OF THIS PAGE

-Defending OT with ATT&CK uses the methodology and tooling created as part of the Center's Defending IaaS with ATT&CK project.
+Defending OT with ATT&CK uses the methodology and tooling created as part of the Center's Defending IaaS with ATT&CK project as a basis.

+Workbench

 Scope
 -----